wendymunyasi/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 What is `**kwargs` and how to use it.
 How to handle named arguments in a function.

-In this project, you will review everything about Python:
-Import,
-Exceptions,
-Class,
-Private attribute,
-Getter/Setter,
-Class method,
-Static method,
-Inheritance,
-Unittest and
-Read/Write file.

-You will also learn about `args` and `kwargs`, Serialization/Deserialization and JSON.

 * **0. If it's not tested it doesn't work** - All your files, classes and methods must be unit tested and be PEP 8 validated. `tests/`.
 * **1. Base class** - Write the first class `Base`. `models/base.py`, `models/__init__.py`.